OWI vs. DUI: What’s the Difference Between An OWI and a DUI?

-Across the United States, a driving under-the-influence (DUI) charge is the crime of driving or operating a motor vehicle while impaired by alcohol or other controlled/intoxicating substances.
-However, you may have noticed that in Michigan, this is known as a operating-while-intoxicated (OWI) charge.
+Across the United States, a driving under the influence (DUI) charge is the crime of driving or operating a vehicle while under the influence of drugs or under the influence of alcohol.
+However, you may have noticed that in Michigan, this is known as a operating/driving while intoxicated (OWI) charge.

 Is the name change simply a matter of semantics?
 Or is there more to it?